Roseinfire/HtmlS/README.md

 ### About installation
 If your project is built with cross-site script, it will not work when script isn't accessible. <br>
 So, the better idea is install HtmlScript to your project folder. <br>
-To run script from a folder, you need a special attribute `host` set to HtmlScript path include the domain.
+To run script from a folder, you need a special attribute `host` set to HtmlScript path include the domain. <br>
+Note that need localhost to test your site when running from a folder.
 ```HTML
 <html host="https://website.com/path">
   <head>